jgarza9788/tasky/docs/ReadMe.md

-Todo
+Tasky
 --------------
-A Todo Electron app
+A Task Electron app
 Version: v0.1

 **no image yet**